 Under the provisions of the Trade Union (Facility Time Publication Requirements) Regulations 2017, there were no employee hours incurred by the Trust in union time last year.
-The Trade Union costs for the year ended 31 August 2020 were £10k

 Related Parties and other Connected Charities and Organisations

 Details of related parties and other connected organisations can be found in note 25 of the financial statements.